-the Tuban Delta, surface water groundwater are experiencing several challenges, including overuse, increased evapotranspiration, and a lack of a sustainable water management strategy.
+In the Tuban Delta, surface water and groundwater are experiencing several challenges, including overuse, increased evapotranspiration, and a lack of a sustainable water management strategy.
 These issues have an impact on the growing population, land use, water quality, water quantity, and agricultural systems.
 Furthermore, the development of several dams and other rainwater harvesting techniques in the upper section of the Tuban watershed (upstream) have decreased the availability of surface water in the Tuban Delta (downstream).
 As a result, limited water reaches the lower region and no water reaches the ocean, which forces people and farmers to depend mainly on groundwater.
-The demand for water in the region is due to both domestic and agricultural uses, with total demand in 2022 estimated at 136.4 MCM (Million Cubic Meters) in demand (comprised of 45.5 and 91.9

-Figure 4.
-Map of Tuban Delta Regions with Contours and Streams delineated, UN-Habitat Hydrology Report for the Tuban Delta, 2023.
+The demand for water in the region is due to both domestic and agricultural uses, with total demand in 2022 estimated at 136.4 MCM (Million Cubic Meters) in demand (comprised of 45.5 and 91.9 delineated, UN-Habitat Hydrology Report for the Tuban Delta, 2023.